Unidata/netcdf-fortran/docs/netcdf-f77.md

 This function is only available if netCDF-4 was build with a version of the HDF5 library which was built with –enable-parallel.

-Before either HDF5 or netCDF-4 can be installed with support for parallel programming, and MPI layer must also be installed on the machine, and usually a parallel file system.
+Before either HDF5 or netCDF-4 can be installed withpport for parallel programming, and MPI layer must also be installed on the machine, and ally a parallel file system.

 NetCDF-4 exposes the parallel access functionality of HDF5.
 For more information about what is required to install and use the parallel